Rick Martel: Other promotions (1994–1997)

 In 1994, Martel worked for a few appearances for International World Class Championship Wrestling (IWCCW) where in one of the matches defeated his former partner Tito Santana on September 9.

 After leaving WWF in 1995, Martel wrestled in the independent circuit in United States and Canada.
 He had a feud with Don Callis aka The Natural in Manitoba.
 Later that year he went to Germany to work for Catch Wrestling Association.
 He lost to Santana in a Texas Death match by count out for NWA New Jersey on October 14.

 In 1996 he wrestled in Malaysia.
-In 1997, Martel returned to Canada to teamed with Don Callis as the Supermodels feuding with a young Edge and Christian known as Adam Impact and Christian Cage.
+In 1997, Martel returned to Canada to team with Don Callis as the Supermodels, feuding with a young Edge and Christian, then known as Adam Impact and Christian Cage.

 World Championship Wrestling (1998)

 Martel debuted for WCW in 1998 on the January 5 episode of Nitro, defeating Brad Armstrong in his debut.
 Martel feuded with Booker T for the World Television Championship, failing to win it at Souled Out before winning the championship on the February 16 episode of Nitro.
 Martel's comeback was cut short during his rematch with Booker T at SuperBrawl VIII on February 22, when he landed badly on a throw, hitting his leg on one of the ring ropes.
 He tore an inside ligament of his right knee, fractured his leg and suffered cartilage damage, effectively ending his in-ring career.
 He was originally booked to retain the Television Title in the match, intended to be a gauntlet match, by beating Booker and then Perry Saturn.
 Martel and Booker worked out a finish in the ring, and then Booker and Saturn worked the second half of the match entirely on the fly.
 Martel was out of action for several months.

 During his recovery, he worked briefly as a French language announcer alongside Marc Blondin and Michel Letourneur for the French-language WCW programming that was airing in Europe.

 After suffering another injury in his first match back on the July 13 episode of Nitro, against Booker T's Harlem Heat tag team partner (and real life older brother), Stevie Ray, Martel retired from the ring.